 At Meridional Events we are fully aware of the problems Coronavirus is causing at all levels.
 It is a high priority matter for the whole world, and from which we believe that we will come out sooner by appealing to individual responsibility and following the recommendations of the experts.

-That said, and after a post last week where we talked about working from home, this week we would like to contribute in a small way with regards to food.
+That said, and after a post last week where we talked about working from home, this week we would like to contribute in a small way with regards to food and eating habits when working from home.
 The alteration of our eating routines influences our physical condition and mood, so its importance should not be overlooked.

 Meridional Events has contacted one of the most prestigious nutritionists in the Basque Country, Beatriz Gete, to answer our doubts.
 Beatriz is the Director of Nutrición Erein, and is the key nutritionist for the BM supermarket chain (236 stores in Spain), amongst others.